ahmedhem/AlgoGraph/Plans/sprint_4(in_progress)/tasks.md

     - the structure of files
     - edges :
-        - check if edge exist before adding it
+        - check if edge exist before adding it (Done)
-        - logic of drawing edges
+        - logic of drawing edges(Done)
     - GUI :
         - weight for every edge + directed or undirected

+_MAGZ >>_  weights are disabled untill the gui is completed.